Agent^2 RL-Bench: Can LLM Agents Engineer Agentic RL Post-Training?: Detailed Trace Walkthroughs

 The agent retrained from the base model (not from v5) with the corrected data (1,114 samples: 792 rebuilt rollouts + 36 original examples + 286 step-by-step completions).
 Training: 4 epochs, lr=$1{\times}10^{-5}$, $\sim$30 min on 2$\times$H200.

-This single format change produced a +50pp jump---the largest single-submission improvement across all experiments.
-The fix is counterintuitive: to produce correct behavior, the training data must preserve the ``incorrect'' phrasing in the few-shot examples, because that is what the model will see at test time.
+This single format change produced a +50pp jump, the largest single-submission improvement across all experiments.
+The alignment is counterintuitive: to produce correct behavior, the training data must preserve the ``incorrect'' phrasing in the few-shot examples, because that is what the model will see at test time.

-\paragraph{Step 5: Iterative self-play (Sub \#8--\#9, 96.27--97.76\%).} The agent established a collect--retrain loop: each version's model was used to collect higher-quality rollouts, which were fed back into the next round of training.
+\paragraph{Step 5: Iterative self-play (Sub \#8 to \#9, 96.27 to 97.76\%).} The agent established a collect and retrain loop: each version's model was used to collect higher-quality rollouts, which were fed back into the next round of training.

 \begin{promptbox}[Iterative Rollout Aggregation (v9)]

 \end{promptbox}